Here are six steps that commonly occur during the home buying process.

 Depending on your personal situation, your steps may vary.

 In your first meeting, we’ll start by listening to your hopes, dreams, and goals for your new home.
-Then, together, you’ll figure out how much home you can afford and what type of loan works best for you.
+Then, together, we’ll figure out how much home you can afford and what type of loan works best for you.

 Your Evergreen loan officer will also work closely with you on the loan preapproval application.
 If you qualify for a Security Plus Seller Guarantee®, you’ll be able to search for a home with an added bit of confidence, knowing that your offer will be taken seriously, and you can close faster too.